Zywave/booster/src/_areas/design-system/components/text-inputs.md

 #### Read only

-The input is not editable at this time.
-Read-only text fields should be used when there is no action the user can take on the page to enable the field.
+Read-only Text Inputs should be used when there is no action the user can take on the page to enable the field.
 The benefit of using the read-only input field over a body of text is it still has a focused state, meaning the user can navigate to it using their keyboard.

-It may be frustrating or confusing to users when an input field is read-only.
-You may consider using a tool-tip that informs them where they may be able to go to change the information that appears in a read-only input.
+Read-only Text Inputs may cause frustration or confusion.
+You may consider using a [Tooltip](/design-system/components/tooltip) that informs them where they may be able to go to change the information that appears in the read-only Text Input.

 - - -